Frequently Asked Questions - Scrutiny in Wrexham

 Each Committee usually meets every month, although additional meetings may be called depending upon the issue under review.

-At present most meetings take place in Committee Room 3 at the Guildhall, in the centre of town.
+At present most meetings take place in the Guildhall, in the centre of town.
 However, it is sometimes planned that meetings will take place in other venues.
 Should you wish to attend a meeting of a Scrutiny Committee, if you click on the document below, this will provide you with an explanatory note of what happens at the meeting.

 The Scrutiny Team can give you further information about how to get involved.